Joyce Kilmer (1886 - 1918) - Author of Trees and Other Poems

 Print of "Trees" © 2003 Miriam A. Kilmer

-It is dangerous to argue with the judgment of the people, but I can’t help agreeing with Aline Kilmer, his widow, and with their eldest son (my father, Kenton Kilmer), both of whom expressed a preference for some of his lesser-known works such as "Delicatessen" and "A Blue Valentine."
-My own favorite varies each time I re-read his work.
+It is dangerous to argue with the judgment of the people, but I can't help agreeing with Aline Kilmer, his widow, and with their eldest son (my father, Kenton Kilmer), both of whom expressed a preference for some of his lesser-known works such as "Delicatessen" and "A Blue Valentine."
+My own favorite tends to vary each time I re-read his work, but for several years now "The Snowman in the Yard" has been a steady favorite.
 Though some call him a "great poet," I believe it is fair to say that his work showed promise; that had he not been struck down in his prime, his talent would most likely have developed in later years into something approaching greatness.
-I really love his letters and his <--> essays<-->.
+I really love his letters and his essays.
 It is as an editor that his most important contributions to poetry were made; my father particularly credited him with the literary recognition of Gerard Manley Hopkins in the United States.

 Nevertheless, I am thankful for the popularity of "Trees," because its captivating lyrical simplicity drives home this profound message: we humans can never hope to surpass the awesome beauty of nature.
 This is why I think of my grandfather as an early environmentalist.
 Countless trees have been planted in his honor, and for that alone he deserves to be remembered.
 The Joyce Kilmer Memorial Forest was dedicated in his honor.